belcurv/Calculator/README.md

 2.  got rid of ngRoute.
 You're not doing any routing do there's no need to add complexity to all this.
 What you really want is a directive.

-3.  refactored calculator controller and markup into a **directive** template and declaration.
+3.  refactored calculator controller and markup into a **directive template and declaration** and a **factory**.
 Mostly copy/paste, but:

-    * all previous controller logic is unchanged, except I switched to 'vm' instead of 'self'
+    * all previous controller logic moves to the factory

     * the previous controller is collected inside a function (`var calcController = function () {};`), which is referenced in the directive declaration object returned at the bottom.

+    * directive controller uses 'vm' instead of 'self'.
+All the controller does is link the view bindings with the factory

     * the change to 'vm' and 'controllerAs' requires prefixing calculator template methods and bindings with 'vm.'